recordsonribs/wp-abstract/readme.md

 	$records = new WPAbstractPostType(array('name' => 'records', 'overwrite' => array('enter_post_here' => 'The title of the record'));

 And we are away!

+## Flash Messages

+If you have an error in your submission or something you want to show a quick flash message to let the user know in the admin interface.
+Or perhaps you want a permanent message, for example, telling the admin to update a setting.

+WordPress Abstract can help out here as well, and you get a deal for free - for example, the ability of the user to surpress an error message.

+It uses good old transients to save the queue of messages (though this may change in future) and remembers if messages are hidden on a per user basis.
+Because of the queuing, you can add as many as you like at the same time as well.

+### Setting Up

+Simple create an instance of WordPress Abstract Flash - done!

+	$flash = new WPAbstractFlash();

+We'll probably convert this to a singleton soon, but for the moment, lets use this.
+It need to be a global variable obviously.

+### Create A Notice

+A notice is something that can be used from, say, when a user saves a custom post type.

+    $flash->notice('Something happened - I am telling you about.');

+### Create A Error Message

+A error message in red can be displayed using the following.

+	$flash->error('Something went badly wrong.');

+### Create A Sticky Message

+Sticking messages come in two flavours, the same as normal errors, notice and error.

+    $flash->sticky_notice('Telling you to do something');
+    $flash->sticky_error('Something is badly wrong.');

+You can clear the sticky notices in code.

+    $flash->clear_sticky_error('Text of the error to clear.');
+    $flash->clear_sticky_notice('Text of the notice to clear.');
+    $flash->clear_sticky_messages(); // Clear all sticky messages.

 ## Soon